dattolo/djadim/README.md

-# Django Admin Improved
+# Djadim
-Djadim, Django Admin navigation, advanced search and db log.
+Django Admin Improved gained by Navigation, Advanced search and db log.

 Based on:
 * django 3